zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 - Validate update rate of all drivers in SLPI
 - Use battery, calibrate, arm and "fly"

-Add queueing to make sure there are no lost IMU / Barometer samples in the thin clients

-Add mutex into tasks.cpp to protect the main data structure integrity.

 Change pthread_create in WorkQueueManager.cpp to use a new version of px4_task_spawn_cmd

+Tune task priorities and stack sizes

 Merge branch and produce v0.0.2 for testing.
 Load it all on to the new drone and test

 ## Secondary

+Add queueing to make sure there are no lost IMU / Barometer samples in the thin clients

 Investigate switch to altitude mode when manual mode specified
 - Something to do with the RC switches